Calchan/debian-install-scripts/README.md

 script during installation (or later, that's fine too).
 Due to this, and that only Wayland users really need it, `gamescope` is not installed by default, so just run it as root when you need to install or update it.

+Note that `gamescope` only really makes sense with Wayland, meaning when installing `3-gnome.sh` instead of `3-xfce.sh`.

 ### `update-heroic`